In This Section

 A key issue is a simple lack of references, a feeling of being out in the woods without a map to get you where you want to go.
 That's not to say there are no references.
 There are actually quite a few BIM manuals, guidebooks, and introductions, but many are, to put it politely, not terribly accessible, and none of them are specific to the steel construction industry.

-AISC's BIM & VDC for Structural Steel, released in December 2019, is geared specifically toward the structural steel design community.
+AISC's BIM & VDC for Structural Steel and its newly released companion, Model Review and Approval, are geared specifically toward the structural steel design community.
 And yes, that's two acronyms in one title; the latter stands for virtual design and construction.
-This new free guide will not only provide an introduction to BIM, but also address issues that affect the design and fabrication of structural steel.
+These free guides will not only provide an introduction to BIM, but also address issues that affect the design and fabrication of structural steel